FudaWiki/fudawiki-files/hanafuda/manufacturers/nintendo/taisho.md

 ![taisho.jpg](/suryong_nintendo_labels/taisho.jpg =100x)

 **Taisho** (大将, General) was one of [Nintendo's](/en/hanafuda/manufacturers/nintendo) premier brand of [hanafuda](/en/hanafuda), [kabufuda](/en/kabufuda), [mekurifuda](/en/mekurifuda), and other karuta decks.

+It depicts a portrait of a Japanese General, though his identity is unknown.

 It was the 2nd highest-ranking brand in Nintendo's hanafuda lineup, only behind [Daitoryo](/en/hanafuda/manufacturers/nintendo/daitoryo).